discretize/discretize-guides/builds/guardian/power-willbender/index.md

 <GridItem sm="5">
 <Card title="Situational Skills">
+If you need to use a different skill you can swap <Skill name="Whirling Light"/> without losing much damage.
 |                                                        |                                                                                                                                 |
 | ------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------- |
 | <Skill id="9246" size="big" disableText/>              | A 1,200 range teleport to an ally.                                                                                              |